 Concerning performance, DPoS blockchains are more scalable, processing more transactions per second (TPS) than PoW and PoS.

 Hybrid PoS and PoW

-The objective of a Hybrid Proof of Work and Proof of Stake systems is to capture the benefits of the respective approaches and use them to balance each other’s weaknesses.
+A Hybrid Proof of Work and Proof of Stake system aims to capture the benefits of the respective approaches and use them to balance each other’s weaknesses.

-A new wave of consensus models has been created to benefit both PoW and PoS systems benefits.
+A new wave of consensus models has been created to benefit PoW and PoS systems.